gabrieldansereau/ms_downscaling_metawebs/README.md

 Our workflow allowed us to display the spatial distribution of ecoregion-level community measures (here, expected species richness) and network measures (expected number of links; [@Fig:ecoregion_measures]).
-We highlight that the community and network-level measures presented here are not actual predictions of the measure itself (e.g., we do not present a prediction of actual species richness at each location).
-Instead, they are the reflection of these metrics from the localized predictions of the communities and networks obtained from the downscaling of the metaweb, then summarized across the ecoregions (taking the median within each ecoregion).
+We highlight that the measures presented here are first computed over the predicted communities and networks obtained when downscaling the metaweb, then summarized across the ecoregions (taking the median within each ecoregion).
+They are not a direct prediction of the measure itself (e.g., we do not present a prediction of actual species richness at each location).
 Expected ecoregion richness ([@Fig:ecoregion_measures]A) and expected number of links ([@Fig:ecoregion_measures]B) displayed similar distributions with a latitudinal gradient and higher values in the south.
 Within-ecoregion variability was